bradp/bradparbs.com/content/projects/one-search-result.md

 +++
 title = "One Search Result"
-description = "Automatically send a user to the page or post if it's the only search result available." author = "Brad Parbs" type = "page" kind = "plugin"
+description = "Automatically send a user to the page or post if it's the only search result available" author = "Brad Parbs" type = "page" kind = "plugin"